themaplelab/swan/readme.md

 First, you should consider that the final build may be as large as 100GB.

+**Disclaimer:** SWAN doesn't target a specific Swift or WALA source code version.
+The source code pulled from the Apple and IBM are not versioned, nor do they have stable branches.
+Therefore, the build is pretty volatile as changes made by Apple and IBM to their source code can break the build for SWAN.
+Changes in the Swift compiler are often problematic for SWAN.
+We try our best to make sure the build works with the most up to date dependency source code.
+Please open up an issue if it is breaking for you.

 ### Download Projects

 We use the latest Swift compiler and WALA.